MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 Each API returns a `QosResult` which contains a sorted list of regions along with the average ping time to each region.

 ### C#
+There is a QoS APIs available in the [C# SDK](https://github.com/PlayFab/CSharpSDK).
 A sample implementation, [WindowsRunnerCSharpClient](https://github.com/PlayFab/gsdkSamples/tree/master/WindowsRunnerCSharp#running-the-client), is available in the [gsdkSamples repository](https://github.com/PlayFab/gsdkSamples).

 The code is located in [*PlayFabQosApi.cs*](https://github.com/PlayFab/CSharpSDK/blob/master/PlayFabSDK/source/Qos/PlayFabQosApi.cs).

 Parameters:
 * `timeoutMs` - The timeout (in milliseconds) applied to each ping attempt (Default: 250ms).
 * `pingsPerRegion` - The number of ping attempts to make against each region (Default: 10).
-Increasing this number will increase execution time, but reduce the change of inaccurate results.
+Increasing this number will increase execution time, but reduce the chance of inaccurate results.
 * `degreeOfParallelism` - The maximum number of pings to make in parallel (Default: 4).
-Increasing this number will reduce execution time, but network contention can cause inaccurate results if this number is too big.
+Increasing this number will reduce execution time, but network contention can cause inaccurate results if this number is too large.

 ```csharp
         public async Task<QosResult> GetQosResultAsync(